When you are thrust into the world of parenthood, you gradually become known as “Jack’s dad” or “Chloe’s mummy” rather than Tom or Marie.

 As if becoming responsible for a baby isn’t difficult enough, coming to terms with your new-found identity can be challenging.
 It is important to re-establish yourself as an individual who also happens to be a parent and a teacher as well as a daughter and partner, for example.
 Ensuring you have me-time is vital.
 Taking time for yourself is essential.
 Looking after Mum is imperative.

 I appreciate it can be difficult finding childcare, money and even time to allow yourself this, but it will really support your mental health and is a vital part of your wellbeing.
 So, as today marks World Mental Health Day 2019, I thought I would share some ways in which I make time for myself and perhaps they could inspire you to do similar.
+While some people may choose to indulge in their favourite online game, have a glass of wine on an evening or a couple of drops of CBD oil, such as those high quality products from Blessed CBD, every day, I tend to keep things a little simpler.
+Here’s how:

 I began Zumba in May 2011, just under seven months after being discharged from hospital following my molar pregnancy.
 I continued to around halfway through my pregnancy with my first daughter and then 37 weeks with my second.
 Zumba is more than a keep fit class.
 It allows me to socialise (I have built an incredible network of friends in the past eight years), have a laugh (I constantly make up my own moves… and if you can’t laugh at yourself…) and also create endorphins (every Zumba class leaves me smiling and feeling good!).